ReneeFranzwa/careers.edsurge.com/_posts/2014-01-22-editorial-assistant.md

 title: EdSurge is Looking for a Part Time Editorial Assistant
 ---

 [EdSurge](https://www.edsurge.com/) is looking for a fabulous assistant to help the editorial staff cover all the cool edtech happenings around the world.
 You should be passionate about edtech and want to know e-v-e-r-y-t-h-i-n-g going on in this space.
-You should be a master wordsmith and graphics guru with a keen eye for details and pixels.
+You should be a master wordsmith and graphics guru with a keen eye for details and pixels. **This will be a part-time position for now**.

 <!--break-->

 [EdSurge](https://www.edsurge.com/) is looking for a fabulous assistant to help the editorial staff cover all the cool edtech happenings around the world.
 You should be passionate about edtech and want to know e-v-e-r-y-t-h-i-n-g going on in this space.
-You should be a master wordsmith and graphics guru with a keen eye for details and pixels.
+You should be a master wordsmith and graphics guru with a keen eye for details and pixels. **This will be a part-time position for now**.

 Responsibilities for the editorial assistant include: